Shuttle Landing Facility: Post-Shuttle use

-Commercial use

 The SLF has also been used by commercial users.
 Zero Gravity Corporation, which offers flights where passengers experience brief periods of microgravity, has operated from the SLF, as have record-setting attempts by the Virgin Atlantic GlobalFlyer.

 The SLF has been the site of high performance automobile testing and speed record attempts.
 In 2010, NASCAR teams used the facility for vehicle testing.
 In 2012, Performance Power's Johnny Bohmer drove his Ford GT modified test car at the SLF, setting the Guinness World Records mark for 'Fastest standing mile – car' with a record 283 mph, which still stands as of March 2023.
 Bohmer impressed the fact that the partnership agreement with NASA and the SLF to test the technology and designs and collect engineering data meant that "[B]y NASA allowing us access to a one-of-a-kind facility, we are given the opportunity to explore these technologies and share their benefits."

 In 2014, in an attempt at an unofficial production car speed record at the SLF, a Hennessey Venom GT recorded a top speed of 270.49 mph.
 In 2021, in a similar attempt at the SLF, the SSC Tuatara recorded a one-way speed of 286.1 mph and a two-way average of 282.9 mph.

 In 2019, the Gulfstream G650ER of the multinational One More Orbit flight mission recorded the fastest circumnavigation of the Earth via the north and south poles of 46 h 40 min 22 s.
 The Shuttle Landing Facility served as launch and landing site for the world speed record, certified by the Guinness World Records and the World Air Sports Federation Fédération Aéronautique Internationale.